 Board of Directors

-Mr. Jerome Ochieng – PS, ICT & Innovation – Ministry of ICT
+Mr. Jerome Ochieng – PS, State Department of ICT & Innovation

-Mr. Jerome Ochieng has been appointed the new Principal Secretary for ICT and Innovation.
+Mr. Jerome Ochieng has been appointed the new Principal Secretary for State Department of ICT & Innovation.
 Until his appointment, Mr. Ochieng was the Director of the Integrated Financial Management Information System (IFMIS) at the National Treasury and a member, Board of Directors at the Information, Communication Authority.

 Mr. Ochieng has 17 years’ work experience in the field of information and communication technology in the Public Service.
 Mr. Ochien’g has also served as ICT Manager with Public Procurement Oversight Authority for 6 years.